 Growing up in the eighties was fun.
 I didn’t have many toys except for Rubik’s Cube.
 If I needed to get someplace, I had no option but to walk.
-Our dial-up internet only arrived when I was 17 years old, took a very long time to start up and was only available at the school library at certain hours.
+Our dial-up internet only arrived when I was 17 years old, took a very long time to start up and was only available at the school library.

 So, it was no surprise that I became a literature devotee.
-Reading books and learning about the world was my addiction.
+Reading travel books and learning about the world was my addiction.
 From paperback and hardback to storybooks and encyclopaedias’, I read them all.
 I read pretty much everything we had at home, Agatha Christie and Edgar Allan Poe including before I took advantage of what we had in the school library.

 And in the process, I learned that books are inspirational.
 Sometimes scary and sometimes sad.
 I learned that books are wisdom, passion, and they are the best decorative pieces too.

 My curiosity in high mountain climbing and a desire to dig deeper into alpine expeditions from an armchair perspective goes way back in earnest to the day I read Seven Years in Tibet by Heinrich Harrer.

 Ever since reading it, over the years my bookshelves became filled with mountaineering and adventure books telling the tales of courage, death, triumphs and friendships.

 8+ Inspiring Mountain Climbing Books you should read